Check out our article with information on how to optimize your new grad LinkedIn profile.

 One of the most important elements of a strong LinkedIn is solid basics.
-Your name should be the same as the one on your resume, so if you go by a nickname, make sure they match, or add your nickname in parenthesis to distinguish.
+Your name should be the same as the one on your resume, so if you go by a nickname, make sure they match, or add your nickname in parenthesis.
 Include a photo of yourself on your page and try to use a professional headshot, if you have one.
 If you don’t have a professional shot, you should at least use a good photo of yourself that is properly lit and doesn’t have any unprofessional elements included (no red Solo cups and ideally, no other people).

 - What you are studying or what you just studied